ifeanyi-ugwu/winston_rs/README.md

 ## Integration with the `log` Crate

 Winston can also act as a backend for the widely used [`log`](https://crates.io/crates/log) facade.
-This means that existing libraries and crates which emit logs via `log` will automatically route their output through Winston’s transports and formatting system.
+This means that existing libraries and crates which emit logs via `log` will automatically route their output through Winston's transports and formatting system.

 Enable the feature in `Cargo.toml`: